 Many will say that the range of an alto is usually from F3 to F5, but I like to think of it closer to F3 to D5, especially when we're talking about belting range in the style of pop or musical theatre.
 If your range is slightly lower, you may want to label yourself as a contralto, which is sometimes even cooler!
 I'm always jealous of women who can hit low notes around the C3 range in a tone that really resonates (my tone is thin down there).
-If your range is a bit higher, consider yourself a term called mezzo-soprano.
+If your range is a bit higher, you can consider yourself a term called mezzo-soprano.

 Here are some alto voice examples if you want to get a better idea of the range and vocal timbre that comes with it.
 Some altos prefer to sing softly and smoothly like Sade, and others can be powerhouses like Adele.
 While most of them sing beautifully in the mid-range, altos can hit high notes with their head voice quite often.

 Related Post: See Best Songs For Altos With Soul

 In a choir setting, female singers that are soprano often get to sing the melody, while the alto singers often get a harmony part to sing.
 This can cause alto singers to really strengthen their ear training skills for harmony parts and better pitch accuracy over time.
 We can really hold our voice part down more often than those who get babied with easier lines!